budtmo/docker-android/README.md

 	 docker exec -it android-container adb emu sms send <phone_number> <message>
 	 ```

-3. You can also integrate it inside project using [adblib].
+3. You can also integrate it inside project using adb library.

 ![][sms]